aishwaryasharma10/534_project_contributions/aishwarya_contributions.md

 - Following is the link to the git repository along with the screenshot of the commits done by me.

 https://github.com/aishwaryasharma10/534_project.git

+## Day 6 Aishwarya:

+- We tried to resolve the issues we were getting using Circle CI.
+We have worked alot but still no progress on that.
+- We have researched a lot over the net in order to get the proper idea, but we are still not able to run it properly.
+- Our build is still getting failed and we have searched for different methods, one of them were github actions.

+## Day 7 Aishwarya:

+- Today, finally we have passed everything in our project using github actions.
+- I have written code of conduct file and have pushed that.